Last Updated on November 12, 2022 by Cody Livingston

 5 – Ubud Art & Culture

-Ubud is the centre of Balinese art and culture, and was made famous by the book and film Eat, Pray, Love.
+Ubud is the center of Balinese art and culture and was made famous by the book and film Eat, Pray, Love.
 The nearby royal palaces and temples were the principal patrons of the modern Balinese art movement, which began here.